gretaivan/habit-tracker-server/README.md

 + User can register
 + User can login and logout
 + User can create a habit and choose frequency of tracking
-+ User can complete task on image click
++ User can mark habit as complete
-+ Streak is updated if user completes habit on time
++ Users can see if they have completed a habit for the day and see their most recent completion streak

 ### Client
 Find client side code here [here](https://github.com/gretaivan/habit-tracker-client)